 What are the odds?
 As a poker player, that’s the first thing you should ask.
-Here some key numbers to get your play off the ground.
+Here are some poker odds and statistics to help improve your poker games!

 1. Premium hands